 See Related: Best GoPro Accessories for Travel

-This stunning botanical garden and public park extends over 69 acres, featuring numerous ponds with lotuses and water lilies, a Japanese bonsai pavilion, an azalea garden, and a museum
+This stunning botanical garden and the public park cover over 69 acres, featuring numerous ponds with lotuses and water lilies, a Japanese bonsai pavilion, an azalea garden, and a museum.

 Your kids will enjoy the educational games offered at the museum, as well as several playgrounds available for them to burn some energy.
-There are jungle gyms, slides and sandboxes for your young ones to enjoy.
+There are jungle gyms, slides, and sandboxes for the whole family to enjoy.

 The park opens at 9:30 am every day of the week and closing hours depend on the season.
 The park has been updated with disabled people in mind, who get priority admission and can find wheelchairs to rent if necessary.

 Entry to the park costs €2.50 at full price, and €1.50 for the reduced prices.
 The city of Paris also offers free guided tours on request.
 For your visiting tickets, you can easily grab them online.

 The world-famous Notre Dame de Paris (Our Lady of Paris) is one of the most famous churches in the world and a must-do on your trip to Paris with kids.
 Entrance to Notre Dame is free, while additional exhibits, like the crypt, are extra but included on the CityPass and the Paris Museum Pass.

 It is one of the best places to tour and enjoy a special day in Paris, mainly distinguished for its size, architecture, and antiquity.
 Not surprisingly, it brings the most visitors of any attraction in France with an estimated 12 million visitors annually.